nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 Other threads may request either a temporary or indefinite LED pattern.
 This wakes up the ``led_thread``, which begins animating the requested pattern, sleeping for 100 milliseconds at a time between animation frames, until the requested pattern has completed (if it is temporary), or until a new pattern is requested in its place.

-This feature is enabled by default for the *build_target* mentioned in the `Requirements`_ sections.
+This feature is enabled by default for the *board_target* mentioned in the `Requirements`_ sections.

 The patterns displayed, the states they describe, and the options required for them to appear are as follows: